Video Transcript: Convening Our Community of Members

 The Forum offers a wealth of sessions and workshops led by experienced colleagues that focus on finding solutions to today’s most pressing education issues.

-Our theme of “Membership ˖ Partnership” reflects the College Board’s renewed emphasis on collaboration.
+Our theme of “Challenging All Students to Own Their Future” reflects the College Board’s goal to deliver opportunity to all students.
 We are committed to working with you to increase rigor and achieve equity and excellence in education.
-Register now for College Board Forum 2014 and be part of the conversation.

 - To build or strengthen relationships with colleagues